AshitMilne/Planet-III/semper-idem/Peridot/Arete.md

 **HERE **- these were darker fuller as gold declined and arsenals grew ever larger (Dial Square?) and ultimately atomic - lighter in the past (Quixote, Jack - pivot to a brighter series of satire (Pangloss/Voltaire too?
 Picaresque or? - Just Quixote...  - Flip this to end lightly and go long past to balance long future.

 Anarchism, in this framework, is an optimistic perspective.
 In moments of crisis, while formal authority takes time to organize, ordinary people step in with ad hoc systems that respond immediately to pressing needs.
 This emerges from a deeply natural sense of empathy and altruism — the simple instinct that it's good to help those in need.
 When these efforts bear fruit, they bring not only relief but also a sense of fulfillment, camaraderie, and purpose — emotions that many don't experience in their day-to-day jobs.
 In fact, they may even find they dread returning to the rigidity of traditional work, feeling a deeper connection to the immediate, hands-on nature of problem-solving and mutual aid.

-**Arete** (ah-ree-teh) is an ancient Greek term that refers to excellence, virtue, or the fulfillment of purpose or function.
-In the context of ethics and philosophy, it encompasses the idea of living in accordance with one's highest potential, excelling in specific areas, and demonstrating moral character.

-In Greek philosophy, particularly in the works of Aristotle, **arete** is central to his ethical theory.
-For Aristotle, **arete** meant achieving the highest form of human potential through reason and virtue.
-It was not just about success or talent in a particular skill, but about flourishing in life by cultivating good character traits, such as courage, wisdom, temperance, and justice.
-In short, **arete** means living up to the highest standard of your abilities and virtues, embodying the pursuit of excellence in all aspects of life.
-Arete involves:

-1. **Excellence of Character:** Living virtuously by practicing good habits and making morally right decisions.
-2. **Achieving Potential:** Striving to reach one’s personal best, in whatever field or role one is engaged in—whether intellectually, physically, or emotionally.
-3. **Rational Action:** Acting in alignment with reason and living a life that fulfills one's function or purpose, as it aligns with human nature.
-4. **Balance of Virtues:** Arete doesn't mean being perfect in a single aspect, but developing a [well-rounded character](https://transition-insight.com/research-%26-writing/f/the-hero-of-odyssey?blogcategory=Dictum+(Soul+of+Wit)), balancing traits like courage with temperance, and wisdom with generosity.